johncramblitt/cap-algorithm/README.md

 ## CITATION

-If you use this code, please cite this repository via its DOI and Lundquist et al., [2008](#references) for algorithm design.
+If you use this code, please cite this repository via its DOI, and Lundquist et al., [2008](#references) for algorithm design.

 ## LICENSE